-The Dean of Students works with a high level of independence and professional discretion under the general supervision of the principal.
-He/she assists with the daily operation of the school, specifically in the areas of attendance, behavioral, and disciplinary prevention and intervention services with an emphasis on restorative practices, Positive Behavioral Interventions and Supports (PBIS), bullying prevention, and Social-Emotional Learning (SEL).
-More specifically, the Dean monitors daily attendance, prepares letters, communicates with parents, and attends meetings as needed, regarding absent or tardy students and provides leadership for attendance improvement efforts.
-The Dean administers disciplinary procedures in accordance with district policies and state laws.
-The Dean of Students works cooperatively with the principal, school counselor, social worker, nurse, staff, students and parents towards a positive school climate.
+The Assistant Principal works with a high level of independence and professional discretion under the general supervision of the principal.
+He/she assists with the daily operation of the school, specifically in the areas of attendance, behavioral, and disciplinary prevention and intervention services with an emphasis on restorative practices, BARR (Building Assets, Reducing Risks), Positive Behavioral Interventions and Supports (PBIS), bullying prevention, and Social-Emotional Learning (SEL).
+More specifically, the Assistant Principal monitors daily attendance, prepares letters, communicates with parents, and attends meetings as needed, regarding absent or tardy students and provides leadership for attendance improvement efforts.
+The Assistant Principal administers disciplinary procedures in accordance with district policies and state laws.
+The Assistant Principal works cooperatively with the principal, school counselor, social worker, nurse, staff, students and parents towards a positive school climate.